meteor/tutorials/content/vue/step03.md

 meteor npm install --save vue-meteor-tracker
 ```

-In your Vue component, add a meteor object :
+In your Vue component, add a meteor object:

 ```
 export default {